Messages From My Friend

 • Other Sources

 Inspired by the movie, “Same Time Next Year”, my friend searched for a remote, quaint, comfortable sea-side cabin, where he could take his wife to celebrate her October Birthday.
-His wife also loved the movie (except, the adultery plot) My friend went with his wife to the adorable cabin, with all the ancillary amenities My friend found the “perfect” accommodations at a “Lodge”, in Door County, WI.
+His wife also loved the movie (except, the adultery plot).
+My friend found the “perfect” accommodations at a “Lodge”, in Door County, WI.

-Door County is Nature’s Jewel – a peninsula between two beautiful bodies of water, Lake Michigan to the East and Green Bay to the West.
+Door County is Nature’s Jewel – a peninsula between two beautiful bodies of water, Lake Michigan, East and Green Bay, West.
 Quaint shops & Inns dot the small towns along the abundant shoreline around the peninsula.
 No Big Box stores nor Fast Food Franchises here.
-Just God’s creative fingerprints on rolling hills, delightful trees, surrounded by beautiful, blue water.
+Just God’s creative fingerprints on rolling hills, delightful trees, surrounded by blue water.
 It’s an idyllic place.

 So, my friend booked a “Private Cabin” with a waterfront view, in early October.
 The throngs of summer tourists were gone.
 Just the locals in sparsely populated towns remained.
 The amenities of the “Lodge” were as advertised.
 Their cabin had a spacious living area, with a large stone fireplace, a master bedroom suite, with modern bathroom fixtures.
 An efficient kitchen & breakfast nook sufficed, because all meals were served in the Inn.